twentyOne2x/attnmarkets-docs/pages/users/for-creators-devs-and-ctos.md

 You can:

-- sell a portion of your expected earnings over a chosen period for cash now.
+* sell a portion of your expected earnings over a chosen period for cash now.

 You choose:

-- how much of your future earnings to sell (e.g. 25–35%),
+* how much of your future earnings to sell (e.g. 20–35%)
-- for how long (e.g. 3–9 months),
+* for how long (typically up to a few weeks, sometimes a month)

 and attn quotes how much you can get today.

 <details>
-<summary>Example – Pump token funds a simple game</summary>
+<summary>Example – Fund a small build with 30 days of earnings</summary>

-- Your token’s creator rewards average ~50 SOL/day.
+* Your token’s creator rewards average ~5 SOL/day.
-- You want 600 SOL to:
+* You want ~70 SOL to pay a dev and run a small campaign.
-  - pay a dev,
-  - build a simple game,
-  - seed some extra liquidity.

 You opt to sell:

-- **30%** of your next **120 days** of earnings.
+* **30%** of your next **30 days** of earnings.

 Estimates:

-- 120 × 50 SOL = 6,000 SOL total.
+* 30 × 5 SOL = 150 SOL total expected.
-- 30% slice = 1,800 SOL.
+* 30% slice ≈ 45 SOL.

-attn or a fund offers:
+attn or a fund might offer:

-- 600 SOL upfront,
+* ~40 SOL upfront,
-- in exchange for receiving 30% of your creator earnings until 1,800 SOL has been routed to them.
+* in exchange for receiving 30% of your creator earnings until 45 SOL has been routed to them.

-You trade 30% of 4 months of future earnings for 600 SOL today,
-without selling your own token.
+You trade a slice of ~1 month of earnings for ~40 SOL today, without selling your own token.

 </details>

+These are short-dated, **“bridge this month”** style deals, not multi-year financing.

 ---

 ### 3. Credit lines as your project matures

-Once you have stable earnings:
+Once you have more stable earnings:

-- you can apply for a **credit line** instead of only one-off deals.
+* you can apply for a **credit line** instead of only one-off deals.

 This is most relevant when:

-- you have moved beyond pure meme,
+* you have moved beyond pure meme
-- you have:
+* you have:

-  - products,
+  * products
-  - recurring revenue,
+  * recurring revenue
-  - real expenses.
+  * real expenses and contributors

 The line:

-- grows with your revenue track record,
+* grows with your revenue track record
-- repays automatically from your earnings,
+* repays automatically from your earnings
-- can be combined with vesting token collateral for larger tickets.
+* can be combined with vesting token collateral for larger tickets

 ---